ssb22/CedPane/README.md

 Segway is a trademark of Segway Inc.
 Sibelius is a registered trademark of Avid Technology, Inc. or its subsidiaries.
 Star Trek is a trademark of CBS Studios Inc. / Paramount.
+Telegram is a trademark of Telegram Messenger LLP.
 TeX is a trademark of the American Mathematical Society.
 Thermos is a trademark of Thermos LLC.
 Think different is a trademark of Apple Computer, Inc.